alex-christopher/automate_ml/README.md

 Or maybe through using pandas you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!

 # Features to improve
-Used only 4-5 libraries without hyperparameter tuning for the final model generation.
+1. Used only 4-5 libraries without hyperparameter tuning for the final model generation.
-Works only for regression problems
+2. Works only for regression problems
-Works under progress for classification problems
+3. Works under progress for classification problems
-Auto code generation for all the steps or all the progess that the user has done has to be generated on its own
+4. Auto code generation for all the steps or all the progess that the user has done has to be generated on its own
+5. Visualization before and after outliers has to be added